JanGuiao/janguiao.github.io/README.md

 ## TBD equipment:

-- **Motherboard: ITX** (ASRock J5040-ITX or newer alternative) - (Acts as the dedicated system board for my NAS/server node, hosting TrueNAS SCALE (an open-soruce NAS OS based on Debian with ZFS support - TrueNAS - ZFS - Web UI Management - SMB/NFS shares - possible RAID)
+- **Motherboard ITX**: (ASRock J5040-ITX or newer alternative) - (Acts as the dedicated system board for my NAS/server node, hosting TrueNAS SCALE (an open-soruce NAS OS based on Debian with ZFS support - TrueNAS - ZFS - Web UI Management - SMB/NFS shares - possible RAID)

-- **PCIe x1 SATA Expansion Card (2 ports)** -- (Extends the number of SATA ports on the ITX motherboard (from 4 to 6 total) to fully utilize all 6 drive bays in the **ICY Dock** enclosure)
+- **PCIe x1 SATA Expansion Card (2 ports)**: - (Extends the number of SATA ports on the ITX motherboard (from 4 to 6 total) to fully utilize all 6 drive bays in the **ICY Dock** enclosure)

-- **PSU** : (PSU that powers the ITX mobo and the ICY DOCK enclosure.
+- **PSU**: (PSU that powers the ITX mobo and the ICY DOCK enclosure.
 Should have enough SATA power connectors to supply 6 drives for stable power delivery)

 <p align="center">